Consent is needed from us before you carry out any works to your home if you live in the Welwyn Garden City Estate Management Scheme Area.

-- From 1st April 2022, some Estate Management Scheme applications may attract a fee Estate Management Fees Table.
+- Some Estate Management Scheme applications may attract a fee Estate Management Fees Table.
 If works have been started or finished the fee is £242.

 - Any works seeking approval under the Estate Management Scheme, that are located along a property boundary, will require an application to be made by each individual property concerned.